kh4n9373/STOCK-PRICE-PREDICTION/Script for making slides/KNN.md

 ### Calculate the distance between points

-Several method can be used to calcukate the distance between points in the dataset, for example:
+Several method can be used to calculate the distance between points in the dataset, for example:

 ![image](https://github.com/ktuanPT373/STOCK-PRICE-PREDICTION/blob/main/Script%20for%20making%20slides/Euclid%20Distance.png)